-2. These shares were the same parcel of shares held by Merssion Limited which was held under a trust.
-As Ms. Chan Tan Ching Fen was the founder and Cole Enterprises Holdings (PTC) Limited was the trustee, they were deemed to be interested in such shares under the SFO.
-These share were included in the 551,002,580 shares deemed to be interested by Mr. Adriel Chan.
+^{1.} These shares were the same parcel of shares held by controlled corporations of Merssion Limited which was held under a trust.
+As Ms. Chan Tan Ching Fen was the founder, Cole Enterprises Holdings (PTC) Limited was the trustee, and Mr. Adriel Chan was a discretionary beneficiary of the trust, they were deemed to be interested in such shares under the SFO.